 To defend the School in respect of any investigation or court proceedings and to comply with any court or tribunal order for disclosure.

-[DETAILS]

-[Further information on the monitoring we undertake in the workplace and how we do this is available in [DETAILS OF POLICY].]
+Further information on the monitoring we undertake in the workplace and how we do this is available in the Teaching & Learning Policy and Staff Handbook.

 Some of the above grounds for processing will overlap and there may be several grounds which justify our use of your personal information.